 Rowdy Gaudet is a highly experienced executive with a reputation for consistently delivering results in adverse conditions.
-His background encompasses organizational and people leadership, strategic decision-making, effective communications, government and community relations, and implementing operational efficiencies.
+His background encompasses organizational and people leadership, strategic decision-making, effective outreach and communications, government and community relations, and implementing operational efficiencies.

 Rowdy joined Emergent Method in May 2020 as a managing director and a member of the firm’s senior leadership team.
 In this position, he uses his 20 years of experience to expand Emergent Method’s strategic and crisis communication, community resilience, and disaster recovery practices.